FHA Journal · Sarasota

 More Sarasota Homes Are Now FHA-Eligible

 Sarasota County's median home price is approximately $450,000 in 2026, but there are a substantial number of homes priced in the $500,000–$600,000 range — particularly in sought-after neighborhoods like Palmer Ranch, Siesta Key Gateway, South Sarasota, and the Venice corridor.
-Under the old 2025 limit, a buyer wanting to use FHA financing on a $580,000 home would have needed to come up with a larger down payment to get under the cap.
-Under the 2026 limit, that same buyer qualifies with just 3.5% down.
+Under the old 2025 limit, a buyer wanting to use FHA financing on a $580,000 home would have needed roughly $55,775 down to bring the loan under the cap.
+Under the 2026 limit, that same buyer needs about $32,600 down — a meaningful reduction, even though a $580,000 home still sits just above the single-family cap in both years.

 The Math: 2025 vs. 2026 Buying Power